 Real Property Tax Foreclosure-

-As required by law, all parties with recorded legal interest (revealed by title search) are served by certified or registered mails with notice and summons.
+As required by law, all parties with recorded legal interest (revealed by title search) are served by certified or registered mails with a notice and summons.
 A notice and summons is also published in the local newspaper.
 (RCW 84.64.050)

 Personal Property Distraint-

 All personal property being sold at the distraint auction can be redeemed by their owners, or other parties with recorded legal interest, up until the close of business on the day before the sale.
 ALL taxes, interest, penalty, and collection costs must be paid in full with certified funds (no personal checks accepted) in order to stop the distraint process.

 Parcels that have been offered for sale at tax foreclosure sales, but not bid on, are deeded to the county.
 These parcels are "Tax Title".
 They may still be purchased from the county, but through a different process.
 Tax title properties are subject to the same risks as tax foreclosure properties.

 Purchasing tax title property is done through public auction, or by private negotiation without a call for bids per RCW 36.35.150.
 It can take up to a year or more to bring a parcel to sale.
 For more information, go to the Tax Title Sales Information and Application.